hugotb88/microservicesrest/README.md

     - Document your API, think in the Consumer of your API
 - Make Best use of HTTP
     - Request Methods (GET, POST, PUT, DELETE)
-    - Responses (1xx - Info , 2xx - Succcessful, 3xx - Redirection, 4xx - Cient Error, 5xx - Server Error)
+    - Responses (1xx - Info , 2xx - Successful, 3xx - Redirection, 4xx - Client Error, 5xx - Server Error)
 - No secure info in the URI (Uniform Resource Identifier)
 - Always use plurals
     - /users instead of /user